 A brand new eight-week course aimed at giving you the skills you need to begin a hands-on creative career.

-There will be a second round of the course starting in February.
 Please add your name to the waiting list to be the first to hear when we’re open for new applications.

 What will the sessions cover?

 Professional artist and local handy man, Mike Green, will guide you through the basics of working with wood and creative DIY including safety tutorials and repair work.
 You will gain hands-on skills leading you to upcycle and breathe new life to used and old furniture.
 We’ll also offer creative confidence builders, one-to-one sessions to support your personal development, and take you through what it means to be self-employed.